stensonb/tpdata/README.md

     media.get('Category','12744085', schema:'1.4.0',form:'json',token:'12uZynnc2zHvVNDokvgG0TC9UBD7EPDm')

-Needed parameters are the Objects, Object ID(s), Schema, Form, and the Token (which can be built through the identity service)
+Needed parameters are the Objects, Object ID(s), Schema, Form, and the Token (which can be built through the ThePlatform::Identity)

+To request all object, give an empty String to the id param.
+To return multiple objects, pass a String with comma separated IDs.

 A POST: